koodaamo/httpreverse/README.rst

 **Recommended API operations spec generation and use**

 Typically, when using httpreverse to e.g. make http requests using whatever http client you have, you might want to first run just the Jinja expansion first and parse the resulting YAML string.
 Then, apply the request/response templates for the operations you expect to be using (or maybe all of them).
 Keep a copy of the the result.
-Finally, for each HTTP request, just parametrize the API operation being used and fire away!
+Finally, for each HTTP request, just parametrize the API operation being used, marshal parameters and body and fire away!